mikileib/IoT-Car-accident-detector/README.md

 * Set up a connection between Grafana and Amazon Timestream to visualize and analyze the stored sensor data.
 * Configure Grafana dashboards to display relevant metrics and trends from the Timestream database.

-## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com/mikileib/IoT-Car-accident-detector/blob/main/LICENSE.md) for more information.

 ## Authors